alissonsol/Archive/examples/peerkeys/README.md

 Terraform will be used to create the following resources:

 - Registry: {componentsRegistry}
-- Clusters and corresponding local context: {yrn42peerkeys001}, {yrn42peerkeys002}, {yrn42peerkeys003}
+- Clusters and corresponding local context.
+For localhost deployments, copies of the default context will be created.

 As output, the following values will become available for later steps: